dkarthe/webjeda-blog/_posts/2015-12-15-how-to-add-custom-domain-to-github.md

 Adding a custom domain is fairly easy compared to adding a subdomain to github hosted website.
 I will explain adding a domain name to Github here in simple steps.

-You may have a website hosted on Github Pages whch has a URL that looks similar to [http://sharu725.github.io/index.html](http://sharu725.github.io).
+You may have a website hosted on Github Pages which has a URL that looks similar to [http://sharu725.github.io/index.html](http://sharu725.github.io).
 But what you want is something like [http://webjeda.com](http://webjeda.com){:rel='dofollow'}.
 So how to change it to a custom domain like webjeda.com?

 If you do not have a website yet, then refer to my post on [How to create a website and host it on github pages](http://blog.webjeda.com/how-to-create-and-host-a-website-on-github-pages/)